ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/local-options.rst

           pair: type; duration

        duration
-     - A time duration, specified either like a :ref:`timeout <timeout>` or an `ISO 8601 duration <https://en.wikipedia.org/wiki/ISO_8601#Durations>`_.
+     - A nonnegative time duration, specified either like a :ref:`timeout <timeout>` or an
+       `ISO 8601 duration <https://en.wikipedia.org/wiki/ISO_8601#Durations>`_.
        A duration may be up to approximately 49 days but is intended for much smaller time periods.